 - Know the routes both for access and emergency use your SPC (Site Person In Charge) or Supervisor will brief you.
-This is vital for both site and office safety. - Keeps access ways clear at all times, both for normal transit and for evacuation during an emergency. - Keep doorways, access routes and escape ways clear of materials, tooling and waste at all times. - > Never run trailing leads, pipes or cables across access routes. - Do not drop debris, - Clean up spillages immediately. - > Do not store waste "ready to take out" bag it or bin it, then remove it. - > Do not prop open fire doors. - > Place gate guards around open floor access points, pits and chambers. - > Avoid congregating by emergency exits, on landings, or at the top or bottom of stairs. - Where stairs or escalators are used, walk in single file, always keeping one hand free to hold the handrail and make sure that all loads are secured to prevent spillage or being dropped. - Make sure proper signage is in place to warn others of the works being carried out and where access routes are changed, ensure that everyone is aware, and signage is in place.
+This is vital for both site and office safety. - Keeps access ways clear at all times, both for normal transit and for evacuation during an emergency. - Keep doorways, access routes and escape ways clear of materials, tooling and waste at all times. - > Never run trailing leads, pipes or cables across access routes. - Do not drop debris. - Clean up spillages immediately. - > Do not store waste "ready to take out" bag it or bin it, then remove it. - > Do not prop or wedge open fire doors. - > Place gate guards around open floor access points, pits and chambers. - > Avoid congregating by emergency exits, on landings, or at the top or bottom of stairs. - Where stairs or escalators are used, walk in single file, always keeping one hand free to hold the handrail - > Make sure that loads are secure to prevent spillage or being dropped. - Make sure the correct signage is in place to warn others of the works being carried out and where access routes are changed, ensure that everyone is aware, and signage is in place.